asd-lt/numeral.php/README.md

 ### Average

-Numerals.php provides an easy mechanism to round up any number with the special formatting character `a`.
+Numeral.php provides an easy mechanism to round up any number with the special formatting character `a`.
 Note that the delimiters are per language.

 | Number | Format | String |
 |---|---|---|